Software for Text Offences Prevention in Serbian: AI-driven Hate Speech Detection

 The Program for Excellent Projects of Young Researchers

-(funded by Science Fund Republic of Serbia)
+(funded by Science Fund of the Republic of Serbia)

 About project